gambinost/Behavioral-Classification/README.md

 - 🧮 **Manual Logistic Regression**
   Implemented using NumPy and gradient descent.

+- ⏹️ **Early Stopping**
+  Added to stop training once convergence was reached, after observing the model didn't benefit from continuing for all iterations.

+- 💾 **Saved Training History**
+  Stored cost, weights, and bias during training to allow in-depth visualization and understanding of the learning process.

 - ⚖️ **Scaling (Z-Score) Without Libraries**
   Standardized numerical features manually for full control and understanding.